hourglass492/hourglass492.github.io/_posts/real-time-systems/2021-9-3-Real-time-system-definition-and-concepts.md

 date: '21/9/3 17:00 '
 ---

+First set of notes for real time systems class at Iowa State

 ### Real Time System Definition
   1. For most systems, getting the correct result is the most important thing, however in a real time system **the timleness** of the results is also very important.
   2. If the system misses the deadline the result may no longer matter